Talkin’ Gullah

 Photo credit | Swann Auction Galleries

-The Only English Creole Language in the U.S.
+The First English Creole Language in the U.S.

 The nearly 400,000 enslaved Africans who were brought to the United States America as had something that gave them identity and from which they could not be parted despite the violence of capture, the horrors of the middle passage, and the despoilment of slavery—their native languages.
 They arrived in America speaking Bambara, Ewe, Fon, Fante, Fulani, Hausa, Kongo, Kimbundu, Vai, and Mende, among other tongues.
 Under slavery they had to acquire the rudiments of English and they eventually lost the fluent use of their native languages, but they did not forget them all together.
 They had to find a way to communicate with each other so they created a common tongue called Gullah.
-Learn more from this Smithsonian exhibit on Lorenzo Dow Turner, PhD, the father of Gullah studies an African-American academic and linguist who did seminal research on the Gullah language of the Lowcountry of coastal South Carolina and Georgia.
+Learn more from this Smithsonian exhibit on Lorenzo Dow Turner, PhD, the father of Gullah studies an African-American academic and linguist who did seminal research on the Gullah language spoken in coastal North Carolina, South Carolina, Georgia, and Florida.

 Sunn M'Cheaux